-All staff have a responsibility to recognise child abuse, neglect and peer on peer abuse in its many forms.
-Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2019 pages 89-91.
-North East Futures has a standalone Peer On Peer Abuse Policy which must be read in conjunction with this Child Protection Policy.
+All staff have a responsibility to recognise child abuse, neglect and peer on peer (child on child) abuse in its many forms.
+All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2020 pages 82-97.
+Where the school has created an additional school policy because of any specific area of need this is to be read in conjunction with this Child Protection Policy.

-Broadly the areas taken from Keeping Children Safe in Education, 2019 Annex A, include
+Broadly the areas taken from Keeping Children Safe in Education, 2020 Annex A, include

 - Children in the court system

 - Children missing from education

 - Children with family members in prison

+- Child Criminal Exploitation (CCE)

-- Child Sexual Exploitation
+- Child Sexual Exploitation (CSE)

-- Child Criminal Exploitation County Lines
+- County Lines

 - Domestic Abuse

 - Homelessness

-- So called 'Honour Based Violence' inclusive of Female Genital Mutilation, Forced Marriage and practises such as Breast Ironing.
+- So called 'Honour Based Abuse' inclusive of Female Genital Mutilation (FGM) and Forced Marriage.

+- Female Genital Mutilation

+- Forced Marriage

 - Preventing Radicalisation

+- The Prevent duty

+- Channel

-- Peer on Peer Abuse
+- Peer on Peer / Child on Child Abuse

 - Sexual violence and sexual harassment between children in schools and colleges

-- What is sexual violence and sexual harassment?

 - Upskirting

 - The response to a report of sexual violence or sexual harassment

-- Additional advice and support

-(KCSIE 2019)
+(KCSIE 2020)